Jurshsmith/dex-optimizer/README.md

 - Rounding uses ties-to-even with a tiny ULP-scaled deadband, which kills long-run bias and keeps boundary oscillations from flapping.
 - The epsilon gate is expressed in log units, so it scales multiplicatively and quashes micro-jitter without hiding real price movement.
 - NaN/Inf cases snap to bounds for deterministic outcomes, and the whole routine stays branch-lean—sanitize once, then straight-line math—so it plays nicely with SIMD and remains idempotent when re-applied.

+### Dataset & CSR Builder

+Goal: Load token + pool snapshots from disk, normalise them into integer indices, and feed a CSR graph without ever reallocating during steady state.

+- Dataset shape: `datasets/dataset.json` stores tokens (`id`, `symbol`) and directed edges (`from`, `to`, `rate`, `pool_id`, `kind`) so we can replay either on-chain snapshots or synthetic stress scenarios.
+- Deserialisation uses `serde_json` in a single pass; IDs stay as `u64` until pipeline startup, where we validate bounds and downcast to `usize` once.
+- The CSR builder allocates `Vec<InputEdge>` + `Vec<f64>` up front, so the pipeline shares immutable baseline rates with the producer while the writer mutates in place.
+- Errors bubble as `DatasetError`/`PipelineError`, which annotate the offending edge ID or file path to keep debugging tight when datasets drift.